 Welcome to Disability Access Services at UMSL.
-The mission of Disability Access Services ("DAS") is to acknowledge the uniqueness of each student as a valuable member of the UMSL community.
+The mission of DAS is to acknowledge the uniqueness of each student as a valuable member of the UMSL community.
 Recognizing UMSL's commitment to equal access of education, we strive to ensure full and equal participation in all education opportunities by:

 - Providing individualized appropriate accommodations and services